 First, there is the First Amendment.
 Should the government have the power to ban political expressions simply because someone claims the expression as such constitutes harassment?
 It’s a dangerous road.
 The EEOC already started us down that road when it banned the private display of the Confederate Flag in the workplace.
 The Confederate Flag is offensive, at least to me.
 Actual harassment, of course, should not be tolerated.
 But “harassment” should not be stretched to form a cover for benign actions intended only for expression.
 The benign expression of an opinion through symbolism is free speech, not harassment, and the way to fight it is to use one’s own free speech rights to debate it, rebut it, and present better ideas, not demand the government ban it.
 Of course, private employers have the right to set their own rules about political advocacy.
 But that’s a power the government shouldn’t have and in fact is not a power granted to the government by the U.S. Constitution and explicitly forbidden by the First Amendment.

 Second, Sheldon D’s understanding of its meaning is completely wrong-headed.
-The Gadsden Flag is a symbol of freedom, the exact opposite of slavery.
+The Gadsden Flag is a symbol of the fight for American Independence, the purpose of which was to establish freedom, the exact opposite of slavery.
 True, Gadsden’s evil activity as a slave trader totally contradicts the principles his flag stands for.
 But the hypocrisy of an individual does not negate ideas.
 Ideas stand on their own, not on the character of any individual, even if that individual is the originator of the idea.
 The meaning and validity of ideas stems from independent observation of reality.
 Was the fight for American Independence good or not?
 Are individual liberty and political equality good or not?
 Those are the only questions.
 Just as Thomas Jefferson as a slave owner does not negate the principles that “all men a created equal” possessing “certain unalienable rights” including “life, liberty, and the pursuit of happiness,” so Colonel Gadsden as slave trader does not in any way negate the ideal of American Independence the Gadsden flag stands for.

 Third, slavery and racism are two separate and distinct evils.
 Slavery can and has been virtually ubiquitous in human history, transcending race, nationality, and ethnicity.
 Sometimes one racial or ethnic group enslaved another racial or ethnic group, and sometimes not.
 But that could have more to do with economics than racism.
 And it wasn’t only whites enslaving blacks in America.
 For example, North African pirates once enslaved Europeans, and Arabs were leading African slave traders.
 Right here in America, there were black plantation owners in the South who owned white slaves before the Civil War.
 But it wasn’t primarily about race.
 At various times, as historian Thomas Sowell observes, “Europeans enslaved other Europeans, Asians enslaved other Asians, Africans enslaved other Africans, and indigenous peoples of the Western Hemisphere enslaved other indigenous peoples of the Western Hemisphere.”
 “This enshrinement of racism as an over-arching causal factor [of slavery],” Sowell observes, “accords far more with current instrumental agendas than with history”—in other words, it’s political, not historical fact.